 Cover the pot and plug it in.
-Cook the shanks for 3 to 4 hours on the high setting, or 5 to 6 hours on low.
+Cook the shanks for three to four hours on the high setting, or five to six hours on low.
 The shanks are ready when you can easily slide a fork into the tender meat.

 Transfer the shanks to a large bowl or serving platter with a slotted spoon, then strain the cooking juices to remove the aromatics.
 Ladle off any excess fat, then pour the liquids into a small saucepan and thicken them to make your sauce.

-Serve the sauce with your braised shanks, and your choice of side dishes.
+Serve the sauce with your braised shanks and enjoy them with your choice of side dishes.

 Read more: 10 Steak Recipes Any Carnivore Will Love

 Browning your beef shanks is an optional step, but it intensifies their rich, beefy flavor.
 Once cooked, the shanks can be shredded with a fork or your fingers and used as the filling in ravioli or other pasta.
 Alternatively, thicken the sauce and add cooked vegetables for a rich and hearty stew.

 Although beef broth is the most natural choice of cooking liquids, there are many other alternatives.
 Tomato juice or tomato sauce, prepared beef gravy, barbecue sauce, red wine, dark beer and even water are all appropriate choices.